Playing Rules

 6. When a player is put out, they shall move to a position along the sideline of their team’s side of the court.
 No out-of-play players may take a position along the endline.
 If in possession of a dodgeball, one may toss or roll it to a teammate or place it on the court.

 7. Team members who have been put out are considered inactive players for the game.
 Inactive players shall not interfere with game play on the court.
 Inactive players may deflect balls back into play and retrieve balls that are out-of-play, including those behind the endline.
 Immediately after retrieving a ball from behind the endline, the inactive players shall move to the appropriate sideline area.
 Retrieved balls may be tossed or rolled to a teammate or placed on the court.
 Inactive players may not toss a ball into the court in such a way that interferes with the game play.
-If interference is ruled, an active player shall be called out or (co-rec) a pin shall be removed from that team’s side of the court.
+If interference is ruled, an active player shall be called out or (co-ed) a pin shall be removed from that team’s side of the court.

-KNOCKING DOWN A PIN – CO-REC ONLY
+KNOCKING DOWN A PIN – CO-ED ONLY

-(Co-Rec) 1.
+(Co-Ed) 1.
 A pin is considered down when…

 (1) It is knocked over from the vertical position to laying on the floor.